xtr3m3b00t3r/Recall/Readme.md

 **Throughout the week**:
 - Fill in your daily note for each day (located in `Recall/YEAR/QUARTER/WEEKXX/daily/`)
-- Focus on capturing accomplishments, decisions, and learnings
+- Focus on capturing accomplishments, decisions, and what you have learned.

 **Friday afternoon**:

 ```bash
 python recall_compile.py
 ```
-This collects your daily notes and generates a draft weekly summary for you to review and finalize.
+This collects your daily notes and generates a draft weekly summary for you to review and finalise.

+# Example Documents

+For examples of how the weekly, and daily documents look.
+Please refer to the supplied files, day_example 2025-03-03.md, and week_example week10-summary.md.

 ## Customization

-You can easily customize the templates in the `Recall/Templates/` directory:
+You can easily customise the templates in the `Recall/Templates/` directory:
 - `daily-template.md` - Template for daily notes
 - `weekly-template.md` - Template for weekly summaries